gerbless/react-tutorial/README.md

 ## What is React

-ReactJS is a javascript library created by facebook.
+ReactJS is a Javascript library created by facebook.
 It is used to create UI components for a web application.
 A calendar, a slider, a countdown timer, all these examples can be done via ReactJS.

 ## Pros vs Cons